rhiever/gcb535challenge/README.md

 We ([Casey Greene](http://www.greenelab.com/lab-members/) , [Ben Voight](http://coruscant.itmat.upenn.edu/people.html)) teach [GCB 535](http://www.med.upenn.edu/bgs/documents/GCB535.pdf) at Penn.
 The class as a whole is computational biology for biologists.
 This portion of the class aims to give students an introduction to machine learning, as well as hands on practice with machine learning methods.

 In this game, we try to build and accurately assess a predictor.
-This repository hosts the challenge for individuals outside of our lab.
+This repository hosts the challenge for individuals outside of our class.
 Feel free to play along with us.

 ## Structure